build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 AWS Network Firewall provides filtering for all network traffic that is routed through firewall endpoints, but does not have visibility into queries made to the Route 53 Resolver.

-In this tutorial we will focus on filtering the initial DNS request that AWS Network Firewall would not normally have visibility into.
+In this tutorial, we will focus on filtering the initial DNS request that AWS Network Firewall would not normally have visibility into.
 To understand why this is important let's examine our sample architecture seen in the following image.

 ![Simplified distributed deployment](/images/tutorial-topolgy.png "Simplified distributed deployment used in this tutorial")

 The above image is a simplified, single availability zone, distributed deployment architecture.

-### Understanding traffic flow
+### Understanding the traffic flow

 Traffic from protected workloads going to the Internet is routed via the default route (0.0.0.0/0) to a Network Firewall endpoint which in turn has a default route pointing to a NAT Gateway endpoint.
 You can see this highlighted in number 1 and 2.